-You can stipulate in the operating agreement that managers have complete control.
+You can stipulate in the operating agreement how an LLC protects you.
+It can state that managers have complete control.
 Then, it can state that members have little to no control.
 The law generally denies creditors the right to take an interest in the LLC.
 Plus, if structured with nominee managers in the public records (a service we provide) it can offer great anonymity.
 LLCs are among the most widely used and effective domestic asset protection tools.

 Here is how it protects assets.
 Let’s say you have a four-member LLC; you, your spouse, and your two children.
 Alternatively, you could simply have three other friends as business partners.
 One of the members rear ends someone’s car.
 The injured driver of the other automobile sues and gets a $1 million judgment.
 That member only has $500,000 in liability insurance.